N. T. Rama Rao Jr.: Early life and family

-Born as Nandamuri Tarak Ram, he was renamed as Nandamuri Taraka Rama Rao at the suggestion of his grandfather N. T. Rama Rao.
-Nandamuri Taraka Rama Rao Jr was born on 20 May 1983 to film actor and politician, Nandamuri Harikrishna and Shalini Bhaskar Rao.
+Nandamuri Taraka Rama Rao was born on 20 May 1983 to film actor and politician, Nandamuri Harikrishna and Shalini Bhaskar Rao.
 His father is of Telugu descent and was born and raised at Nimmakuru, in Krishna district of Andhra Pradesh.
-His mother is a Kannadati, who hails from Kundapur, Karnataka.
-He is the grandson of Telugu actor and former Chief Minister of Andhra Pradesh, N. T. Rama Rao.
+His mother hails from Kundapur, Karnataka.
+He is the grandson of Telugu actor and former Chief Minister of Andhra Pradesh, N. T. Rama Rao, whom he was named after.

-Tarak did his schooling at Vidyaranya High School, Hyderabad, and completed his intermediate education at St. Mary's College, Hyderabad.
+Rama Rao Jr. did his schooling at Vidyaranya High School, Hyderabad, and completed his intermediate education at St. Mary's College, Hyderabad.
 He also studied in Krishna district of Andhra Pradesh for some time.

-Tarak is a trained Kuchipudi dancer.
-He is the half-brother of actor and producer, Nandamuri Kalyan Ram, the nephew of actor and politician Nandamuri Balakrishna and current Chief Minister of Andhra Pradesh, N. Chandrababu Naidu, and the cousin of actor Taraka Ratna and politician Nara Lokesh.
+Rama Rao Jr. is a trained Kuchipudi dancer.